The Creative Change-Makers November 6 Zoom:

-This workshop is relevant for anyone who is concerned about rising fascism, wonders how they, as one individual, can make any difference in the world; or who is just curious to learn more about why the imagination even matters in our lives in general.
+This get-together is relevant for anyone who is concerned about rising fascism, wonders how they, as one individual, can make any difference in the world; and is intrigued or excited by the arts/creativity focus of this nationwide event.

-It will last about 75-90 minutes, but feel free to leave early or come late if you have to.
+The call will last about 60-75 minutes, but feel free to leave early or come late if you have to.

 I think it will be empowering, interesting and fun.